xlwangDev/HC-Net/README.md

 ## 🔥 News

+- [2023-10-27] We release the inferencing codes with [checkpoints](https://drive.google.com/drive/folders/1EL6RISnR5lOgz0WtWUYtFhKGcU_nROX9?usp=sharing) as well as the [demo script](https://github.com/xlwangDev/HC-Net/blob/main/demo_gradio.py).
+You can test HC-Net with your own machines.
 - [2023-10-01] We release the code for implementing the spherical transform.
-For usage instructions, please refer to [Spherical_transform.ipynb](https://github.com/xlwangDev/HC-Net/blob/main/Spherical_transform.ipynb).
+For usage instructions, please refer to [Spherical_transform.ipynb](https://github.com/xlwangDev/HC-Net/blob/main/demo/Spherical_transform.ipynb).
 - [2023-09-21] HC-Net has been accepted by NeurIPS 2023! 🔥🔥🔥
 - [2023-08-30] We release the [paper](https://arxiv.org/abs/2308.16906) of HC-Net and an online gradio [demo](http://101.230.144.196:7860).